bethtelford/linux-subsystem-guide/README.md

 echo "}" >> ~/.bashrc
 ```
 ## Setting your VSCode integrated terminal
 This part is super easy.
-Open VSCode, hit ` CTRL + SHIFT + P`.
+Open VSCode, hit ` CTRL + SHIFT + P` and select 'Preferences: Open User Settings'.
 For the "terminal.integrated.shell.windows" key, set the value to "bash.exe"